sakaal/service_infra_ansible/README.md

 ## Deployment procedure

+The playbooks are run on an Administrative Client System (ACS) that has access to the service infrastructure nodes and external services via a secure private channel over the Internet.

+    git clone git@github.com:sakaal/service_infra_ansible.git

+1. Examine until you understand the configuration files.
+   Make working copies of the sample files as appropriate for your environment.

+1. Observe instructions found in the configuration files.

+1. Open the sensitive data volume:

+        sudo open_sensitive_data

+### Deploying the DNS zones

+If you haven't already created a security enabled DNS zone:

+1. Add the management DNS zone default A record IP address to the `zones` inventory.

+1. Deploy the zone using:

+        ansible-playbook -v dns.yml -i zones
+1. Add the Delegation Signer (DS) record from the DNS management console to your domain registration.

 ### Obtaining the servers

 * If you are deploying new servers, obtain one or more dedicated servers